roboquant avatar

 top traders unplugged

-All about rule based investment in the context of trend following strategies.
+All about rule-based investment in the context of trend following strategies.
 There are some very experienced traders on this show, and they share a lot of useful tips and best practices.

 The episodes with Rob Carver as guest are particularly interesting since he is a retail algo-trader himself (but not yet using roboquant ;).
 An additional benefit for algo-traders is that most trend following strategies are not that difficult to translate into executable code.